snowanderson/shop-api/README.md

 # Install dependencies
 npm install

-# Generate the database
+# Generate and seed the database
 npm run prisma:migrate

-# Seed the data
+# If needed, database and migrations can be reset
-npm run prisma:seed
+npm run prisma:reset
 ```

 ## Running the app